Founded in 1964…

 The Association is governed by constitution, ultimately controlled in practice by the whole membership, and managed (according to that mandate) by an elected committee.

-Members are kept regularly informed via a Newsletter which is published every two months and by email circulars between each edition of the Newsletter.
+Members are kept regularly informed via a Newsletter which is published quarterly and by email circulars between each edition of the Newsletter.
 Every effort is made to involve the membership in forward planning and current organisation.
 Many aspects of the Association’s activities (such as Education, Communications, and all major events) are administered by informal working parties with a flexible structure that can include ordinary members, committee members, and outside consultants.

 We are delighted to have as our President Samuel Hudson, Organist and Director of Music at Worcester Cathedral.